ShiminLei/Restaurants-Website/README.md

 ![image](./picture/newrestaurant.png)

-- You can edit your own restaurant.
+- You are free to edit your restaurant but are strictly prohibited and not allowed to make any changes in other's restaurant.

-  You can't change other people's restaurant information.

 ![image](./picture/edit.png)

-- Add menus and information including name, description, price and course.
+- Add menus and information with your own preferance.

 ![image](./picture/addmenu.png)